Free Crochet Pattern...Strawflower Hexagon Scarf!

-The Strawflower Hexagon Scarf is fabulously colorful scarf, complimented by elegant charcoal.
+The Strawflower Crochet Hexagon Scarf is a fabulously colorful scarf, complimented by elegant charcoal.
 It is amazingly cozy and can be customized in any color combination you like.
 Make your scarf any size desired by simply adding more hexagons to get the perfect size for you!

 Materials: